svang56/111-capstone-svang56/README.md

 ## Function

-(put description of HOW it is used and WHY it is appropriate) I used my ability to create functions as well as I could in order to shorten my int main() as much as possible.
+(put description of HOW it is used and WHY it is appropriate)

+I used my ability to create functions as well as I could in order to shorten my int main() as much as possible.
 The functions were also used to prevent myself from writing similar code over and over.
 For instance, I made the function "void encounterMonster(std::string monsterName)" in order to go through the process of having to battle a monster.
-There are many more functions that I create, but that is an example of one of the many functions I made.
+There are many more functions that I created, but that is an example of one of the many functions I made.

 ## Class

  (put description of HOW it is used and WHY it is appropriate)

+ The class I created was used to create functions for the game I was making.
+By creating it class, I am able to also able to make my int main() less chaotic as it could have been if the functions were created within my int main().
+The functions were used to determine outcomes based on the user input and what the player wants to do accordingly to how the game is played.